Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-04.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-04.kt).

 This code waits 100ms before printing each number without blocking the main thread.
 This is verified by printing "I'm not blocked" every 100ms from a separate coroutine that is running in the main thread: